swastikpareek/cog/STARTERKIT/README.md

 ### Create your custom sub-theme

 * In your `themes/` directory create the `contrib` and `custom` directories
-* Download Nimbus into the `themes/contrib` folder and enable Nimbus using `drush en nimbus`
+* Download Cog into the `themes/contrib` folder and enable Cog using `drush en cog`
-* Set Nimbus as your default theme: `drush config-set system.theme default nimbus`
+* Set Cog as your default theme: `drush config-set system.theme default cog`
-* To create a subtheme using the default options use `drush nimbus "MyTheme"`
+* To create a subtheme using the default options use `drush cog "MyTheme"`
 * Enable your new `MyTheme` theme with `drush en mytheme` which is located in `themes/custom`
 * Set `MyTheme` as your default theme `drush config-set system.theme default mytheme`

-Available options for creating your new theme `drush help nimbus`
+Available options for creating your new theme `drush help cog`

 ### Setup locally for development